 We have complied with the independence and other ethical requirements of the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) (IESBA Code), which is founded on fundamental principles of integrity, objectivity, professional competence and due care, confidentiality and professional behavior.
+The procedures selected depend on our understanding of the Company's process for compliance with its Articles of Associations, and the provisions of the QFMA's law and regulations and other relevant legislation, and its compliance with the articles of the Code and other engagement circumstances, and our consideration of areas where material non-compliances are likely to arise.

-The procedures selected depend on our understanding of the Company's compliance with the articles of the Code and other engagement circumstances, and our consideration of areas where material non compliances are likely to arise.
+In obtaining an understanding of the Company's process for compliance with its Articles of Associations, and the provisions of the QFMA's law and regulations and other relevant legislation, and its compliance with articles of the Code and other engagement circumstances, we have considered the process used to prepare the Statement in order to design limited assurance procedures that are appropriate in the circumstances, but not for the purposes of expressing a conclusion as to the effectiveness of the Company's process or internal control over the preparation and fair presentation of the Statement.

-In obtaining an understanding of the Company's process for compliance with its Articles of Associations, and the provisions of the QFMA's law and regulations and other relevant legislation, and its compliance with articles of the Code and other engagement circumstances, we have considered the process used to prepare the Statement in order to design limited assurance procedures that are appropriate in the circumstances.
-Our engagement included assessing the appropriateness of the Company's process for compliance with its Articles of Associations, and the provisions of the QFMA's law and regulations and other relevant legislation and its compliance with the articles of the Code and evaluating the appropriateness of the methods and policies and procedures used in the preparation of the Statement.
+Our engagement also included assessing the appropriateness of the Company's process for compliance with its Articles of Associations, and the provisions of the QFMA's law and regulations and other relevant legislation and its compliance with the articles of the Code, the suitability of the criteria used by the Company in preparing the Statement in the circumstances of the engagement, evaluating the appropriateness of the methods, policies and procedures used in the preparation of the Statement.